searchspring/snapfu-extension/README.md

 # Athos Commerce Snapfu Extension

-A Chrome extension for Searchspring developers to inject, test, and debug Snap bundles on client sites.
+A Chrome extension for Athos developers to inject, test, and debug Snap bundles on client sites.
 This tool allows you to override existing scripts, inject local development bundles, and control script loading behavior.

 ## Features